Japanese escort ship Mikura: 1944

-From January 4th to February 8th, 1944, she was docked at Nippon Kokan Asano Shipyard & Machinery Works.
+From 4 January to 8 February 1944, Mikuma was docked at Nippon Kokan Asano Shipyard & Machinery Works.
 After leaving the dock, she made a round trip to Yokosuka.

-On February 11, she escorted the fleet and departed from Yokosuka.
-Arrived in Saipan on the 19th.
-Departed from Saipan on the 27th, escorting a fleet to Chuuk.
-March 5, arrived at the Chuuk.

-On March 6, she departed Chuuk for the inland.
-Called at the relay station Saipan on the 10th and arrived in Yokosuka on the 19th.
+On 11 February, she escorted the fleet and departed from Yokosuka which arrived at Saipan on the 19th.
+Mikura departed Saipan on the 27th, escorting a fleet to Truk.
+On 5 March, they arrived at the anchorage.
+On 6 March, she departed Truk for Japan, calling at the relay station on Saipan on the 10th and arrived at Yokosuka on the 19th.

-On April 1, escorted the Higashimatsu No. 4 fleet and departed from Kisarazu.
-On the evening of the 9th, the ship once entered Saipan, but re-sorted on the same night.
-On the 10th, the Higashimatsu No. 4 fleet was dismissed in Saipan and the ship returned to command of the 2nd Maritime Escort Flotilla, but the ship continued to escort the fleet for trucks.
-On the 12th, a depth charge attacks were carried out but the submarine escaped.
-Arrived at the truck on the 15th.
-On the 22nd, a Chuuk departed for the inland.
-On the 26th, he called at the relay station Saipan and arrived at Yokosuka on May 4.

-Departed from Yokosuka on May 15th, escorting the fleet for Saipan / Palau.
-Called at the relay station Saipan on the 25th.
-After calling at the port, engaged in anti-submarine alert off the coast of Saipan.
-On the 30th, escorted the fleet for Palau and departed from Saipan.
-Arrival in Palau on June 6.
+On 1 April, Mikura escorted the Higashimatsu No. 4 fleet and departed from Kisarazu.
+On the evening of the 9th, the ship once again entered Saipan, but re-sortied on the same night.
+On the 10th, the Higashimatsu No. 4 fleet was dismissed at Saipan and the ship returned to command of the 2nd Maritime Escort Flotilla, but the ship continued to escort the fleet to Truk.
+On the 12th, a depth charge attack against a target was carried out but the submarine escaped.
+The fleet arrived at Truk on the 15th.
+On the 22nd, Mikura departed for Japan.
+On the 26th, she called at the relay station Saipan and arrived at Yokosuka on 4 May.
+She then departed from Yokosuka on 15 May, escorting the fleet for Saipan / Palau.
+The escort ship called at the relay station Saipan on the 25th.
+After calling at the port, she engaged in anti-submarine alert off the coast of Saipan.
+On the 30th, the ship escorted the fleet to Palau and then departed from Saipan, arriving at Palau on 6 June.

-On June 12, she escorted the fleet and left Palau for Saipan, but the fleet changed its destination to Davao due to an air raid on an American carrier-based aircraft in Saipan.
-Arrived in Davao on the 18th.
+On 12 June, she escorted the fleet and left Palau for Saipan, but the fleet changed its destination to Davao due to an air raid by American aircraft carrier-based aircraft on Saipan.
+The convoy arrived at Davao on the 18th.
 On the same day, transferred under the command of Operation 1st Maritime Escort Flotilla.
-On the 20th, escort the fleet and head for the gusset.
+On the 20th, escorted the fleet and head for the gusset.
 Returned to Davao on the 22nd.
-On the 30th, Davao was dispatched as a single ship to join the Seda 01 fleet.
-Returned to Davao on July 3.
+On the 30th, Mikura was dispatched as a single ship to join the Seda 01 fleet.
+Returned to Davao on 3 July.